-When a large hepatic cyst becomes symptomatic, patients often present with right upper quadrant pain, shoulder discomfort, nausea, epigastric fullness, and acid reflux-like feelings.
+When a large hepatic cyst or laparoscopic liver cyst becomes symptomatic, patients often present with right upper quadrant pain, shoulder discomfort, nausea, epigastric fullness, and acid reflux-like feelings.
 The symptoms are caused by a mechanical stretch to the Glissonean capsule covering the liver or mechanical compression to the surrounding organs such as stomach, diaphragm, intestines, and chest wall.
 In this situation, a surgical unroofing or fenestration of the large liver cyst is necessary.
 A diagnosis can be easily made based on a CT scan or MRI.
 It is important to rule out a premalignant cystic mass/lesion of the liver such as mucinous cystic neoplasm or parasitic hydatid cyst, which should instead be resected.
 A percutaneous liver cyst aspiration by an interventional radiologist is commonly discussed and falsely performed, however it is well known to fail in more than 95% of patients due to rapid fluid reaccumulation within the hepatic cyst.
 The futile percutaneous liver cyst aspiration is therefore, not recommended.

 In the modern era of liver surgery, laparoscopic liver cyst unroofing has become the standard treatment for symptomatic large hepatic cysts.
 It is a technically straightforward operation with excellent efficacy and long-term outcomes.
 An open liver operation is now obsolete for this disease.
 Liver transplant surgery is not a part of treatment algorithm for large symptomatic liver cysts, since it is rarely associated with liver dysfunction.